transparency-dev/formats/README.md

 adopting them will enable a certain amount of interoperability and shared infrastructure for basic tooling such as logs and witnesses.

+## Formats

+The following formats are described in this repository, more detailed information is provided in the respective directories:
+### Log Checkpoint

+The [`log checkpoint`](./log/README.md#checkpoint-format) represents a commitment to the state of a transparent log.

 ## Support
 * Mailing list: https://groups.google.com/forum/#!forum/trillian-transparency
 * Slack: https://gtrillian.slack.com/ (invitation)